 Going forward, set your Paragraph settings so that you don’t have to remove hard indents again.
 Presto!
 You now have a much prettier, easier-to-convert document through the magic of technology that will make your book format much more professional-looking.

 Works of non-fiction today typically don’t use indentation, except for some notable exceptions we will discuss momentarily.
-Rather, a popular format for modern non-fiction books is the block paragraph.
+Rather, a popular book format for modern non-fiction is the block paragraph.

 For instance, I used block paragraphs in my latest book Published., which looks like this: